-We know, through advances in neuroscience, workplace changes and the complexity of the world of work and living, that people can acquire and build these qualities with the right culture, support and systems within which to work.
-That can be fast-tracked with communication training, mentoring and coaching.
+We know, through advances in neuroscience, that people can develop these qualities with the right culture, support and systems within which to work.
+They can be fast-tracked with communication training, mentoring and coaching.

 So, let’s re-think what soft skills are and break them down into visible qualities.